 All the news from musical projects…

-My latest Blog post can be viewed by following this link Jean Johnson Blog
+My blog posts can be viewed by following this link Jean Johnson Blog

-My latest ensemble venture is a new trio called “Metamorphoses” which has taken off very quickly!
+For those who don’t know, one of my beloved chamber music ventures is a trio called “Metamorphoses” which has taken off very quickly!
 We are three musicians who call five countries home, bringing together our combined international experience to create an exciting chemistry.
 The performers are violist Roeland Jagers from the Netherlands, pianist Ilona Timchenko, a Russian living in Spain, and myself, an American (though now British too!) living in the UK playing clarinet.
-We have already had two fantastic tours around the Netherlands and we will very soon embark on our third.

 If you’d like to book Jean or Metamorphoses for a concert,